 – Watch a video from the CCNA boot camp

--Read your notes , whenever you have free times
+– Go over your notes whenever you have free time

--When you are finished with all the chapters, read tour notes everyday for one week, do labs
+– When you are finished with all the chapters, be sure to read through your notes every day for one week, and redo the labs

--Go through the blueprint , write down what you know about each topic
+– Go through the blueprint and write down what you know about each topic

--If you have problems remembering what the each topics are , go back to your book, read the chapter again
+– If you have problems remembering the topics, go back to the book and reread the pertinent chapter

--When you feel like you are ready, take the exam
+– When you feel you have adequately prepared yourself, take the exam

-If you follow this path, I am sure you will pass the exam with a high score!
+If you follow these suggestions and dedicate yourself to your studies, I am sure you will pass the exam with a high score!

 Free ICND Questions to get you started

-you are always free to use the information on http://icndquestions.com to help you along the way.
-On the homepage you’ll find information about you’re exam, including free icnd questions and answers,summaries, tips,labs and charts to help you organize all of the information for you.
+You are always more than welcome to use the free information on http://icndquestions.com to help you along your way.
+On the homepage, you’ll find information about your exam, including free ICND question and answer summaries, tips, labs, and charts to help you organize all the information provided.

-Please check the recent posts for more ICND questions, study tips and easy ICND topic explanations.
+Please check the recent posts for more ICND questions, study tips, and simple ICND topic explanations.

-I hope this article has at least pointed you in the right direction and you now have an idea of how you want to start your studies in oder to get the CCENT certification.
+I hope this article has at least pointed you in the right direction and that you now have a clearer idea as to how you will go about your studies in order to obtain a CCENT certification.

-If you have any questions, please feel free to leave them below in the comments section, and I’ll do my best to find you the correct answer as soon as I can.
-Since this is an open forum format website, people in the future with the same question may benefit from you asking yours now – so please don’t hesitate to do so.
+If you have any questions, please feel free to leave them in the comments section below, and I will do my best to provide you with a correct and helpful answer as soon as I can.
+Since this is an open forum format website, people who have the same question in the future may benefit from your decision to ask yours now – so please don’t hesitate to do so.